vrm-c/vrm-specification/specification/VRMC_vrm-1.0_draft/README.md

 `extensions.VRMC_vrm.humanoid`

 VRM defines specifications of the humanoid model.
-Here we call the humanoid bone part in the GLTF node hierarchy as Humanoid Skeleton.
+Here we call the humanoid bone part in the GLTF node hierarchy the Humanoid Skeleton.

 #### Humanoid Skeleton Specification

 * Each humanoid bone is unique
 * All required bones are included
-* Inserting non-bone objects between humanoid bones is allowable (e.g., LowerLeg’s parent is an object cube and the cube’s parent is UpperLeg, etc.)
+* Inserting non-bone objects between humanoid bones is allowabed (e.g., LowerLeg’s parent is an object cube and the cube’s parent is UpperLeg, etc.)
 * `Orientation` is the recommended positional relationship for TPose.
 The same (or near the same) position applied to the parent and child is not recommended as it is likely to cause troubles when judging bone orientations in the application.
 Please set a valid distance (in floating point) that can separate them

 #### Humanoid Bone (enum)